Dogs are chewers by nature!

 Tree bark contains cellulose, which is a type of fiber.
 Some dog food manufacturers even add cellulose to their products, as fiber facilitates good digestion and colon health.
 It also promotes a feeling of fullness.

 If your dog has been chowing down on the trees in the yard, it's possible he feels hungry, or just needs a little more fiber in his diet.
-Consider adding a bit of food at mealtimes, or switching to a food items with higher fiber content.
+Consider adding a bit of food at mealtimes, or switching to food items with higher fiber content.

 2. Your dog is anxious or bored.